 Are you a mid-career or later designer, art director, creative director, or other creative practitioner?
 I'd love to have you on the show!
 While I often reach out to guests who I know or come across in my research, I'm always open to creatives who have a story to tell.
 Dig out your best and strangest stories, and maybe a piece of work or two from your past that you'd be okay laughing about, and reach out over email here.

 All episodes are recorded live and in person in-studio on the campus of Portland State University in downtown Portland, Oregon.
-While I do sometimes travel (see our stories on @dididothat.design on Instagram for a rough sense of our travel schedule) and record there, I never record shows over Zoom—nothing against it, it just isn't the kind of show this is.
+While I do sometimes travel (see our stories on @dididothat.design on Instagram for a rough sense of our travel schedule) and record there, I never record shows over Zoom—nothing against it, it just isn't especially conducive for the kind of show I want this to be.
 However, whether you're local to me or not, feel free to reach out to get on my list!

 Guests should try to have either (or both)…

 …some design work from your past as a designer (IMPORTANT: that you are okay laughing about/at least sort of making fun of)!
 These could be things you made from when you were just starting out (college is a good go-to, but we’ve had lots of variety), or stuff from your other later points in your career that ended up being messy, weird, or straight up mistakes.
 The audience won’t see these, but we will be talking about them at least jokingly in the hopes of connecting with how you’ve grown through it into the professional design person you are now (if it’s something you love that you did or have some strong feelings about, maybe it isn’t good for this???).

 …a fun story or two from your college life or career relating making mistakes.
 This could be a pitch that went sideways, a completely misunderstood direction from a boss/client, a point in a design process where you realized you were barking up the wrong tree, a color combo that turned out VERY WRONG IRL, or something else entirely—I’m open!